THUDM/GLM-4/basic_demo/README_en.md

 If you want to run all the codes in this folder provided by the official, you also need:

 + Linux operating system (Debian series is best)
-+ GPU device with more than 8GB video memory, supporting CUDA or ROCM and supporting `BF16` reasoning (GPUs above A100, V100, 20 and older GPU architectures are not supported)
++ GPU device with more than 8GB GPU memory, supporting CUDA or ROCM and supporting `BF16` reasoning (`FP16` precision cannot be finetuned, and there is a small probability of problems in infering)

 Install dependencies